Vinz68/logTest/README.md

 is a minimal NodeJS app which will serve as a quick-start (template) for my next NodeJS projects.

 ## Description
+A NodeJS app is basically a lightweight webserver.
+The server side scripting is done in JavaScript (the 'js' part in NodeJS).
-Its goal is to build a minimal NodeJS application using best practises and available (free & frequently used) packages that meets the most often needed requirements.
+The goal of this logTest project is to build a minimal NodeJS application using best practises and available (free & frequently used) packages that meets the most often needed requirements.

 ## Requirements
 Best practises requirements:
 - the choosen modules/tools/solutions need to be free (as in no costs) and have support of an active community.
+- use build tools
+  - for automatic node restarts when source files are changes
+  - compress/uglify source files to distribution folder
+  - automatic unit testing
 - logging ,
   - with "context" like module/function, date/time stamp, log levels (debug info,warn, error as minimum)
   - support of configurable output (flat file, roling file, syslog, ..)
   - for now we will implement/use a rolling file output (so automatic cleanup of log files)
   - logging output suitable for filtering (and/or script processing for finding issues)
-- implement REST Webserivice
+- REST Webserivice API,
+  - we want to implement an API, so our webserver can give a response on a (web) request
+  - we will return our response in JSON format
+- storage,
+  - we need permanent storage in a database
+  - using the API we can save & read data from it.
 - security
   - https
   - authentication (OAUTH2 - TODO)